anime-skip/player/packages/player-ui/README.md

 # Player UI

-Components and logic that make up the player UI and it's related pages (options & popup).
+Components and logic that make up the player UI.